j-ostmeyer/thirring-rhmc/README.md

 to `.true.`.

 ## Benchmarks
-In order to study the performance of the 'congrad' and 'qmrherm' subroutines, which make up most of the computational load of the program, two separate benchmark programs have been created, with the scripts and data needed to run them in many possible setups.
-See che `benchmarks` directory.
+In order to study the performance of the 'congrad' subroutine and of the various versions of the 'qmrherm' subroutine
+(which make up most of the computational load of the program) two separate benchmark programs have been created, with scripts and data needed to run them in many possible setups (e.g., benchsetup.py).
+Moreover, a benchmark for the a full molecular dynamics trajectory has also been written (it is not yet included in the auto-benchmark suite).
+See the `benchmarks` directory.

 ## Machine-Specific options and caveats
 * On the `enhpc` cluster it is necessary to load the `intel` and the `mvapich2`